 - The benchmark for the Fixed Income portfolio is ICE BofAML, 1-10 Year US Treasury Index: 2.5%, ICE BofAML 1-10 Year US Composite Agency Index: 5%, ICE BofAMLBroad US Taxable Municipal Securities Index: 12.5%, ICE BofAML US Bullet Corporate Excluding Yankees Index: 20%, ICE BofAML 1-5 Year AAA-A US Bullet Corporate Excluding YankeesIndex: 15%, ICE BofAML 5-10 Year AAA-A US Bullet Corporate Excluding Yankees Index: 10%, and ICE BofAML US Mortgage Backed Securities Index: 35%. - 2.
 The benchmark for the Equity portfolio is the Russell 1000 index. - 3.
 The performance objective of the FHLB portfolio is to achieve a spread in excess of the FHLB advance rate that is greater than 40 basis points on each trade. - 4.
-The ESG benchmark is the Corporate sector of the benchmark on #1 above.
+The ESG benchmark is the Corporate sector of the benchmark on #1 above. - 5.
+The yield target for the Green Bond portfolio will be the benchmark market yield of the ICE BofAML 5-10 Yr Single-A US Corporate Index (MLC6A3USD).
+The benchmark of the green bond portfolio will be reviewed on an ongoing basis as the green bond market continues to evolve to ensure it is representative of the USD green bond universe.

-RESOLVED, that this Resolution No. 2288 shall replace Resolution No. 2272 effective August 27, 2020.
+RESOLVED, that this Resolution No. 2303 shall replace Resolution No. 2288 effective November 19, 2020.